When we receive a gift, do we yield to returning the favor?

 Reciprocity in marketing

 In marketing, there are a number of ways to take advantage of reciprocity.
-Before asking something of your visitor, provide them with a “gift” first— something for free.
+Before asking something of your visitor, provide them with a “gift” first — something for free.
 You don’t have to spend a fortune to give something away; it can be anything from a branded sweatshirt, to a downloadable cheat sheet, to a free social media post template, to your expertise on a difficult subject matter.
-Even something as simple as a hand-written note
+Even something as simple as a handwritten note can go a long way in establishing reciprocity.

-Hubspot suggests that you have to be sure you’re giving away the free thing before you ask for something in return.
+HubSpot suggests that you have to be sure you’re giving away the free thing before you ask for something in return.
 Actually, this depends on which principle you adhere to as in my case, I ask first for their contact information.
 Nonetheless, giving your free first not only will make people be more willing to follow through with your request, but you’ll be portraying your brand in a positive light, establishing brand loyalty, and building a community of brand evangelists.

 Types of free

-1) Buy One, Get One Free (BOGO)
+- Buy One, Get One Free (BOGO)